Commerce Exam > Commerce Notes > Accountancy Class 12 > NCERT Solution - Financial Statements of a Company

 4. Disclosure of Accounting Policies- Financial statements provide information about the various policies, important changes in the methods, practices and process of accounting by the company.
 The disclosure of the accounting policies makes financial statements simple, true and enables different accounting users to understand without any ambiguity.

-5. Policy Formation by Government- It needs information to determine national income, GDP, industrial growth, etc. The accounting information assist the government in the formulation of various policy measures and to address various economic problems like employment, poverty etc.
+5. Policy Formation by Government- It needs information to determine national income, GDP, industrial growth, etc. The accounting information assists the government in the formulation of various policy measures and to address various economic problems like employment, poverty etc.

 6. Attracts Investors and Potential Investors- They invest or plan to invest in the business.
-Hence, in order to assess the viability and prospectus of their investment, creditors need information about profitability and solvency of the business.
+Hence, in order to assess the viability and prospectus of their investment, creditors need information about the profitability and solvency of the business.

-Question 3: Explain the limitations of financial statements.
+Q3: Explain the limitations of financial statements.

-ANSWER: The following are the limitations of financial statements.
+Ans: The following are the limitations of financial statements.

-1. Historical Data- The items recorded in the financial statements reflect their original cost i.e. the cost at which they were acquired.
+1. Historical Data: The items recorded in the financial statements reflect their original cost i.e. the cost at which they were acquired.
 Consequently, financial statements do not reveal the current market price of the items.
 Further, financial statements fail to capture the inflation effects.

-4. Inter- firm Comparisons- Usually, it is difficult to compare the financial statements of two companies because of the difference in the methods and practices followed by their respective accountants.
+4. Inter-firm Comparisons: Usually, it is difficult to compare the financial statements of two companies because of the difference in the methods and practices followed by their respective accountants.

-ANSWER: Format of Statement of Profit and Loss- As per the REVISED SCHEDULE VI
+Ans: Format of Statement of Profit and Loss- As per the REVISED SCHEDULE VI

 I. Revenue from Operations- It refers to the revenue earned from the basic operating business activities of an organization.
 For Non-financing companies, it consists of the following.